IncQueryLabs/repo-crawler/README.md

 Running the jar without arguments prints out the usage instructions.

-- Running the crawler without workspace, resource, branch and revision will result in crawling the repository structure of the given scope
+- Running the crawler without workspace, resource, branch, and revision will result in crawling the repository structure of the given scope
-- Running the crawler with workspace, resource, branch and revision will result in crawling the model content of the given revision
+- Running the crawler with workspace, resource, branch, and revision will result in crawling the model content of the given revision

 ### Repository structure of OpenSE Cookbook workspace on twc.openmbee.org